Academany/BioAcademy-Handbook/README.md

 #### A resource for Students, Local Instructors, New (and old) Labs and Gurus alike

-*by Luciano Betoldi, Anna Kaziunas France, Jean-michel Molenaar*
+*by Luciano Betoldi, Anna Kaziunas France, Jean-michel Molenaar, Thrasyvoulos Karydis*

-*Rev. 0.8 - GitBook Edition, September 2016*
+*Rev. 0.8 - GitBook Edition, November 2016*